How Much Does It Cost To Screen In A Porch?

 Deck or Porch - Build or Replace, Timing is flexible, Single family house or condo

-Deck or Porch - Repair, I'm still planning, Unknown
+Deck or Porch - Repair, I'm ready to hire, Unknown

 How Much Does It Cost To Screen In A Porch?